sulaiimanlll19/Registration-to-Database/README.md

 # Registration-to-Database
-Making a registration page connect with a database with out repeating
+Making a registration page connect with a database with out repeating users info

 Steps:
   - Making a registration page